 You should not use the ParaGard IUD if you

 - have, or may have, an allergy to copper or have Wilson's Disease — an inherited disease that blocks the body’s ability to get rid of copper

-You should not use the Mirena IUD if you
+You should not use a hormonal IUD if you

 - have severe liver disease

 If you have a condition that makes it unsafe to use an IUD, don’t worry.
 There are many other methods of birth control that may be safe for you.
 Read about other methods to find one that is right for you.